ericmjl/thesis/thesis.md

 ## Evolutionary Consequences of Reassortment

 Reassortment can result in novel genotype combinations.
-Immune evasion.
+An epidemiologically-relevant reassortment is one that occurs between viruses of different subtypes.
+As the HA and NA genes are the ones that elicit an immune response, novel HA/NA combinations, or the introduction of an antigenically distinct HA or NA of the same subtype, can result in a new virus with the ability to evade immune detection.
+This would, in turn, help the virus circumvent existing host (and population) immunity.

+In theory, it is also possible for other 'enhancements' to the influenza A virus to be acquired via reassortment.
+For example, polymorphisms correlated with enhanced polymerase replication capacity in human cells are found in viruses isolated in wild birds, raising the possibility that these mutations can occur naturally and, if reassorted with an immunologically-novel viral subtype, confer enhanced replication capacity, leading to a much riskier virus.

 ## Distribution of Influenza A Virus

 The influenza A virus has a broad geographic and trophic range.
-According to the

 ----